sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

 Upon creating a static Port Channel, the "Teamd" daemon corresponding to that Port Channel is instantiated in static mode.

 ### 3.1.1 Teamd configuration
 A user should be able to create the Port Channel in static or dynamic mode.
-For static mode, the CONFIG_DB is updated with a flag.
+For static mode, the CONFIG_DB is updated with a "on": "true".
 Note: Port Channels are dynamic by default in SONiC.

 ### 3.1.2 Team Manager